The Grey Zone (2002)

 Taglines: The Story You Haven’t Seen.

-The true story of Dr. Miklos Nyiszli, a Hungarian Jew chosen by Josef Mengele to be the head pathologist at Auschwitz.
+The Grey Zone tells the true story of Dr. Miklos Nyiszli, a Hungarian Jew chosen by Josef Mengele to be the head pathologist at Auschwitz.
 Nyiszli was one of Auschwitz’s Sonderkommandos – Special Squads of Jewish prisoners placed by the Nazis in the excruciating moral dilemma of helping to exterminate fellow Jews in exchange for a few more months of life.
 Together, the Sonderkommandos struggled to organize the only armed revolt that would ever take place at Auschwitz.

 As the rebellion is about to commence, a group from the unit discovers a 14-year-old girl who has miraculously survived a gassing.
 A catalyst for their desperate attempt at personal redemption, the men become obsessed with saving this one child, even if doing so endangers the uprising which could save thousands.
 To what terrible lengths are we willing to go to save our own lives, and what in turn would we sacrifice to save the lives of others?